enumerbs/Module15-Challenge-Leaflet/README.md

 # Results

 To access the 'All Earthquakes from the Past 7 Days' interactive map for this project, either:
-1. Visit this repository's GitHub Pages site at: https://enumerbs.github.io/Module15-Challenge-Leaflet/ or
+1. Visit this repository's GitHub Pages site at: https://enumerbs.github.io/Module15-Challenge-Leaflet/ for the full 'Leaflet-Part-2' implementation including map layers control and optional display of tectonic plate boundaries. or
-1. load the ***index.html*** file for either the 'Leaflet-Part-1' or 'Leaflet-Part-2' folders from the repository in your browser.
+1. load the ***index.html*** file from the 'Leaflet-Part-1' folder from this repository in your browser, for the simpler implementation without those extra features.

 # Implementation notes